sefffal/Octofitter.jl/docs/src/rel-astrom.md

 Start sampling:
 ```@example 1
 # Provide a seeded random number generator for reproducibility of this example.
-# Not needed in general: simply omit the RNG parameter.
+# This is not necessary in general: you may simply omit the RNG parameter if you prefer.
 using Random
 rng = Random.Xoshiro(0)

 chain = octofit(
     rng, model, 0.85;
     adaptation =   500,
-    iterations =  1000,
+    iterations =  2000,
     verbosity = 4,
     max_depth = 12,
 )